lucaslattion/DAI-2023-24-Practical-work-3-Lucas-Lattion-and-Romain-Humair/README.md

     %% Initial Request from Client to Server Client->>Server: GET-LAST <id> (5051)
-    Note right of Server: Receives request for<br>last position of ID
+    Note right of Server: Receives request for last position of ID

     %% Handling Timeout and Retries
     alt Packet Lost - Retry Mechanism
-        loop Retry up to 5 times
-            Note over Client: Wait for 2 seconds<br>Timeout Client->>Server: GET-LAST <id> (5051)
+        loop Retry 1 time, then back to the application menu Note over Client: Wait for 3 seconds Timeout Client->>Server: GET-LAST <id> (5051)
             Note right of Server: Attempt to resend<br>last position of ID end
     end

     %% Successful Response from Server
-    Server->>Client: Response with Data (5052)
+    Server->>Client: Response with Data (5051)
-    Note left of Client: Receives last known<br>position of ID
+    Note left of Client: Receives last known position of ID
 ```

 ### Malformed Message Format

-There is no respond to malformed messages.
-They are just ignored/dropped.
+See Error Handling, Error 3.
+In unmanaged case requests are just ignored/dropped.

 ## Edge Cases